ArbitrumFoundation/governance/docs/proposal_lifecycle_example.md

         uint minDelay = IL1Timelock(l1TimelockAddr).getMinDelay();

         // the data to call the upgrade executor with
-        // it tells the upgrade executor how to call the upgrade contract, and what call data to provide to it bytes memory upgradeExecutorCallData = abi.encodeWithSelector(IUpgradeExecutor.execute.selector,
+        // it tells the upgrade executor how to call the upgrade contract, and what calldata to provide to it bytes memory upgradeExecutorCallData = abi.encodeWithSelector(IUpgradeExecutor.execute.selector,
             oneOffUpgradeAddr,
             abi.encodeWithSelector(OneOffUpgradeContract.executeUpgrade.selector)